DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 $ gunicorn -w 3 -b :8080 -t 30 --reload wsgi:app
 ```

-Instead of typing the above code ever time we can create a `run.sh` file and copy the above code:
+Instead of typing the above long code we can create a `run.sh` file and copy the above code:

 ```bash
 # api/run.sh